HenrikBechmann/react-infinite-grid-scroller/README.md

 ## `canDrop` and `dropEffect`

-`canDrop` is initially controlled by `react-dnd` by comparing the dragged item's `type` property to the list of `accept` values of the target scroller.
+`canDrop` is controlled by `react-dnd` by comparing the dragged item's `type` property (from the cell `dndOptions` property) to the list of `accept` values (from the scroller `dndOptions` property) of the target scroller.
 If there is a match, then the item can be dropped on the scroller.

 `canDrop` can be further constrained by the host-provided `getDropEffect` function, as follows.